Tilings of the Sphere by Congruent Pentagons II: Edge Combination $a^3b^2$: Basic Technique

-By \cite[Lemma 1]{wy1}, there is a tile with four degree $3$ vertices, and the fifth vertex having degree $3,4$ or $5$.
-The special tile is called $3^5$-tile, $3^44$-tile, or $3^45$-tile.
-Then we may combine \cite[Lemmas 2 and 3]{wy1} and the idea of \cite[Proposition 5]{gsy} to prove the following.
+A {\em special tile} has four degree $3$ vertices, and the fifth vertex has degree $3,4$ or $5$.
+We call them respectively $3^5$-tile, $3^44$-tile, or $3^45$-tile.
+Then we may combine \cite[Lemmas 1, 2, 3]{wy1} and the idea of \cite[Proposition 5]{gsy} to get the following.
 Pentagonal subdivision is introduced in \cite[Section 3.1]{wy1}.

-\begin{lemma} An edge-to-edge tiling of the sphere by pentagons has a $3^5$-, $3^44$-, or $3^45$-tile. \begin{enumerate} \item The number of tiles $f\ge 12$ and is even.
-Moreover, if $f=12$, then the tiling is the dodecahedron, i.e., the pentagonal subdivision of tetrahedron. \item If there is no $3^5$-tile, then $f\ge 24$.
-Moreover, if $f=24$, then every tile is a $3^44$-tile, and the tiling is the pentagonal subdivision of octahedron (and cube). \item If there is no $3^5$-tile and no $3^44$-tile, then $f\ge 60$.
-Moreover, if $f=60$, then every tile is a $3^45$-tile, and the tiling is the pentagonal subdivision of icosahedron (and dodecahedron). \end{enumerate} \end{lemma}
+\begin{lemma} An edge-to-edge tiling of the sphere by pentagons has a special tile. \begin{enumerate} \item The number of tiles $f\ge 12$ and is even.
+Moreover, if $f=12$, then the tiling is the dodecahedron, i.e., the pentagonal subdivision of the tetrahedron. \item If there is no $3^5$-tile, then $f\ge 24$.
+Moreover, if $f=24$, then every tile is a $3^44$-tile, and the tiling is the pentagonal subdivision of the octahedron (and cube). \item If there is no $3^5$-tile and no $3^44$-tile, then $f\ge 60$.
+Moreover, if $f=60$, then every tile is a $3^45$-tile, and the tiling is the pentagonal subdivision of the icosahedron (and dodecahedron). \end{enumerate} \end{lemma}

-Pentagonal tilings of the sphere with minimal number $f=12$ of tiles has been classified in \cite{ay1,gsy}.
-Therefore we assume $f>12$ througout this paper.
+Pentagonal tilings of the sphere with the minimal number $f=12$ of tiles has been classified in \cite{ay1,gsy}.
+As explained in \cite[Section 2.1]{wy1}, we may assume $f$ is an even integer $\ge 16$ throughout this paper.
+In fact, only $f>12$ is used in this paper.

-The critical information needed for tiling the sphere is the possible combinations of angles at vertices.
-The collection of all such possible combinations is the {\em anglewise vertex combination}, or AVC.
-The AVC we derive initially may contain some combinations that actually cannot appear.
-The AVC may become more refined (i.e., smaller) after further argument.
+The collection of all possible combinations of angles at vertices is the {\em anglewise vertex combination}, or AVC.
+The AVC is introduced in \cite[Section 2.4]{wy1}.
+The AVC we derive initially may contain some combinations that actually do not appear, and may become more refined (i.e., smaller) after further argument.